saanyab/Saanya_BlueStampPortfolio/index.md

     }

 # Bill of Materials
-Here's where you'll list the parts in your project.
-To add more rows, just copy and paste the example rows below.
-Don't forget to place the link of where to buy each component inside the quotation marks in the corresponding row after href =.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize this to your project needs.

 | **Part** | **Note** | **Price** | **Link** |
 | :--- | :---: | :--: | ---: |